Dragonchain-Community/dragonchain-uvn-install-guide/manual-upgrade.md

 # Manual Upgrade

-This guide is for manually uprading a **running** Dragonchain node.
+This guide is for manually upgrading a **running** Dragonchain node.
 After connecting to your server with a program like Git Bash:

 > Dragonchain Core Docs link for helm URLs:
 >